kyma-project/community/sigs-and-wgs/archive/sig-core/proposals/component-folder-consolidation.md

 # Component folder consolidation

 ## Introduction
-The `components` folder in the module repositories contains all Kyma components which are not related to Kyma dsashboard.
+The `components` folder in the module repositories contains all Kyma components which are not related to Kyma dashboard.
 A Kyma component is a project based on source code or scripts, always resulting in Docker images which are then referenced in Kyma modules/charts.
 Each subfolder in the `components` directory defines one component.

 ## Problem